xmartlabs/xmartlabs.github.io/_posts/2017-01-01-Github-2016-roundup.md

 At first we considered using Databricks which has some nice UI features and you can use it for free if you use the community edition.
 The main disadvantage with Databricks was that it allows no Javascript or HTML code, which Zeppelin does.
 So we then decided to go with Zeppelin on Amazon EMR getting data from S3.
 The transfer between S3 and a cluster on EMR in the same region of Amazon is free but you have to pay for storage and the hours of the clusters you use.

-To get the data from the GitHub Archive we used [Scrapy](https://github.com/scrapy/scrapy), which is a Python crawler that allows us to throttle the request rate to stay inside GitHub's rate limits.
+To get the data from the GitHub Archive we used [Scrapy](https://github.com/scrapy/scrapy), which is a Python crawler that allows us to throttle the request rate to stay inside GitHub's rate limits, among many other things.
 The code that does this can be found at [this GitHub repo](https://github.com/xmartlabs/gh2s3).

 As there is a lot of data to store we decided that in the long term the best form to analyse GitHub data is to query it from Google BigQuery as we don't have to pay for its storage.
 We just needed to store some extra tables to map each user to his country.